anyaevostinar/anyaevostinar.github.io/classes/111-w22/syllabus.md

 The Prefect Program offers in person tutoring and/or optional collaborative learning sessions for participating classes.
 Prefect sessions review course concepts and often focus on critical thinking and problem-solving exercises centered on the course material.
 Our course prefect(s) will use email or Moodle to inform everyone in the class about upcoming sessions and availability for 1:1 tutoring.
-* Moodle Forum:
+* Help Forum:
-You're welcome to post questions about readings and labs on the forum, as well as about homework.
+You're welcome to post questions about readings and labs on the    `#help` channel on Slack as well as about homework and the final project.
 You shouldn't post much homework code, but you can post code related to other assignments.
 If you're unsure if a question contains too much detail about the homework, email me instead.
 * Talk to me: